Monday, March 4, 2024

 He - "I think that answers a key question I wanted to explore with you - about your last email, because I thought, there are some things in it which are PhD level!"

 As flattering as this statement is, I have to disagree.
 I thought I'd been very clear and concise - and as terms can have multiple meanings it is useful for us to agree how we are going to use words.
 And then we are talking about Don Cupitt and the episteme shift.
 Oh pure joy of discussion here, perfect!
-Yet what I'm hearing is someone explaining that meaning is constructed from reality perceived through developmental biases - while I am proposing that the bias is due to something else.
-Because for sure I am experiencing someone describing reality biased by something.
+Yet what I'm hearing is someone explaining that meaning is constructed from reality perceived through developmental biases - while I am proposing bias is changeable, based on more than childhood experience.

 I always found that something so interesting.